Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 Based on advice obtained from HUTA, it was confirmed to Sovos that the return template will not refer to the declared EPTIPT prepayment.
 Instead, the difference between the final EPTIPT liability and the declared EPTIPT prepayment will be recorded as an additional debt or overpayment on the HUTA tax account.
 As a result, insurers must manually calculate the payable EPTIPT and make their payments accordingly.

-Download our free IPT compliance eBook for additional information.
+Download our free IPT compliance eBook for additional information or read our guide to Insurance Premium Tax.

 Update: 30 December 2022 by Edit Buliczka